Tawnya loves arts and crafts projects. Her Cricut Explore 2 is by far her most expensive craft tool, but is definitely worth it.

 - Scoring stylus

-How to Buy the Right Vinyl for Your Cricut Cutting Machine
+How to Choose the Right Vinyl for Your Cricut Cutting Machine

 The Explore Air 2 cutting machine can cut a variety of materials like leather, cardstock, and different types of vinyl.
-When I first got my Cricut, I was most excited to make t-shirts.
-But I was immediately confused with the types of vinyl on the market and the different price points.
-To help you avoid buying the wrong types of vinyl, I've created a short guide below.
+When I first got my Cricut, I was most excited to make t-shirts, but I was immediately confused by the various types of vinyl on the market and their different price points.
+To help you avoid buying the wrong type of vinyl, I've created a short guide below.
 The most commonly used types of vinyl are: